 Youth that have been served include sexually exploited youth, victims of abuse and/or neglect, LGBTQ youth, kids with disabilities, pregnant and parenting young people, and kids forced out of their homes.
 For information about Stand-Up for Kids contact them directly at 714 356-5437. www.StandUpForKids.org

-This month’s Plate Share is for our Unitarian Universalist Camp deBenneville Pines in Angeles Oaks, California.
+Our Unitarian Universalist Camp deBenneville Pines is in Angeles Oaks, California.
 Our Mountain Camp exists for all of us, providing much needed respite from our daily lives, and has been in operation since the 1960’s.
-COVID-19 has dealt a severe blow to the Camp with resulting cancellations of all Spring 2020, June and July 2020 and most likely other Summer 2020 camp experiences.
-The financial implications are enormous with already over $160,000 of lost revenue.
-This number is expected to increase several fold if all summer camp events are cancelled.
 Our Unitarian Universalist Camp provides children, teens and adults of all beliefs and identities an environment for centering, solitude, fresh air, a welcoming community of peers, art, music, yoga and the chance to make lasting friendships in a mountain top setting.
 Please give generously to help our mountain retreat remain viable and available for generations to come.
 Contact Janet James at 909-794-2928 or visit the web site at (https://www.uucamp.org/).

 Volunteer Guide